noobCode-69/lnmiit-lusip-portal-frontend/README.md

 # Live

-The website will be soon made live on [LUSIP](http://www.lusip.lnmiit.ac.in/)
+The website is live and you can visit the url in the description to see it